 - Distribution.
-Distribution expenses increased \$0.4 million, or 8.7%, for the thirteen week period ended February 24, 2018 compared to the pro forma thirteen week period ended February 25, 2017.
-The increase was primarily driven by higher cost to serve on a rate basis for distribution to customers. - Selling.
-Selling expenses increased \$1.0 million, or 25.1%, for the thirteen week period ended February 24, 2018 compared to the pro forma thirteen week period ended February 25, 2017.
-The increase was driven by increased levels of customer specific in-store marketing and online activity. - General and administrative.
-General and administrative expenses increased \$0.6 million for the thirteen week period ended February 24, 2018 compared to the pro forma thirteen week period ended February 25, 2017.
-The increase is related to the additional general and administrative costs from acquisition of Wellness Foods of \$0.3 million, book publishing and related public relations of \$0.3 million, and higher public company costs. - Depreciation and amortization.
-Depreciation and amortization expenses remained consistent between the thirteen week period ended February 24, 2018 compared to the pro forma thirteen week period ended February 25, 2017.
-The pro forma thirteen week period ended February 25, 2017 is adjusted based on the change in the depreciable basis of intangible assets as if the Business Combination occurred at the beginning of the year. - Business transaction costs.
-The Company recorded \$1.9 million in transaction costs for the thirteen week period ended February 24, 2018, which were not incurred during the thirteen week period ended February 25, 2017. - Gain in fair value change of contingent consideration TRA liability.
-The Company recorded \$3.7 million in contingent consideration benefit for the thirteen week period ended February 24, 2018, which were not incurred during the thirteen week period ended February 25, 2017.
-The benefit is due to the change in the fair value of the TRA from the beneficial impact of the change in tax law.
-The TRA relates to the Business Combination in the prior year.
+Distribution expenses increased \$0.6 million, or 14.0%, for the thirteen week period ended May 26, 2018 compared to the pro forma thirteen week period ended May 27, 2017.
+The increase is primarily driven by a higher cost to serve on a rate basis for distribution to customers. - Selling.
+Selling expenses increased \$0.6 million, or 14.3%, for the thirteen week period ended May 26, 2018 compared to the pro forma thirteen week period ended May 27, 2017.
+The increase is primarily driven by a \$0.4 million increase of in-store advertising and online activity, and a \$0.2 million increase of broker costs. - Marketing.
+Marketing expenses increased \$1.3 million, or 6.7%, for the thirteen week period ended May 26, 2018 compared to the thirteen week period ended May 27, 2017.
+The increase was primarily driven by an increase in media spending and production. - General and administrative.
+General and administrative expenses increased \$1.8 million, or 14.7%, for the thirteen week period ended May 26, 2018 compared to the pro forma thirteen week period ended May 27, 2017.
+The increase is due an increase in professional fees of \$1.2 million, expense related to the expansion of our distribution center of \$0.4 million and other general and administrative expenses of \$0.2 million. - Depreciation and amortization.
+Depreciation and amortization expenses remained consistent between the thirteen week period ended May 26, 2018 and the pro forma thirteen week period ended May 27, 2017.
+The pro forma thirteen week period ended May 27, 2017 has been adjusted to change the depreciable basis of intangible assets as if the Business Combination occurred at the beginning of the year. - Loss in fair value change of contingent consideration TRA liability.
+The Company recorded a \$0.6 million loss in contingent consideration for the thirteen week period ended May 26, 2018.
+The loss is due to the change in the fair value of the TRA, which relates to the Business Combination in the prior year.

 Interest expense.
-Interest expense increased \$0.2 million for the thirteen week period ended February 24, 2018 compared to the pro forma thirteen week period ended February 25, 2017, resulting from higher Libor rates associated with the Term Loan.
-The pro forma thirteen week period ended February 25, 2017 is adjusted based of the long-term debt of the Company as if the Business Combination occurred at the beginning of the year.
+Interest expense remained consistent between the thirteen week period ended May 26, 2018 and the pro forma thirteen week period ended May 27, 2017.
+The pro forma thirteen week period ended May 27, 2017 has been adjusted based on the long-term debt of the Company as if the Business Combination occurred at the beginning of the year.

-Gain (loss) on foreign currency transactions.
-A gain of \$0.6 million in foreign currency transactions was recorded for the thirteen week period ended February 24, 2018 compared to a foreign currency loss of \$0.1 million for the pro forma thirteen week period ended February 25, 2017, representing a favorable change of \$0.7 million.
-The change relates to the change in foreign currency rates related to international operations around the world.
+(Loss) gain on foreign currency transactions.
+A loss of \$0.8 million in foreign currency transactions was recorded for the thirteen week period ended May 26, 2018 compared to a foreign currency gain of \$0.7 million for the pro forma thirteen week period ended May 27, 2017.
+The unfavorable change relates to changes in foreign currency rates related to international operations.

 Income tax expense.
-Income tax expense decreased \$31.0 million for the thirteen week period ended February 24, 2018 compared to the pro forma thirteen week period ended February 25, 2017.
+Income tax expense decreased \$0.7 million for the thirteen week period ended May 26, 2018 compared to the pro forma thirteen week period ended May 27, 2017.
 The difference is primarily due to the preliminary assessment of the tax law change on the Company's tax liabilities.
-For the thirteen week period the anticipated effective tax rate assumed within the pro forma financial statements was 39.6% compared to an actual effective tax rate of (183.5)%.
-The change in Tax Law is discussed in Note 7 of the Condensed Consolidated Financial Statements included in this Report.
+For the thirteen week period, the anticipated effective tax rate assumed within the pro forma financial statements was 39.6% compared to an actual effective tax rate of 28.5%.
+The change in tax law is discussed in Note 7 of the Condensed Consolidated Financial Statements included in this Report.